AlgyJr/ios_guides/Understanding-Swift.md

 ## Overview

-This guide covers the main Swift concepts you'll need as you start building apps in Swift.
+This guide covers the main Swift concepts you'll need as you start building apps.
 It is meant to introduce each topic in a way that provides enough background to get you started and defers to the [iBook on Swift](https://itunes.apple.com/us/book/swift-programming-language/id881256329) for more in depth coverage.

 ## Hello World

-It's common to start any tutorial for a new language with the "Hello World" example so we'll start out by showing how easy this is to do in Swift:
+It is common to start any tutorial for a new language with the **Hello World** example so we'll start out by showing how easy this is to do in Swift:

 ```swift
 print("Hello World!")      // Prints "Hello World!" to the output window in Xcode
 ```

-To make this a little more personal, let's look at one of the handy features of Swift (called "string interpolation") where we can insert values into strings using the `\(...)` syntax.
+To make this a little more personal, let's look at one of the handy features of Swift (called **string interpolation**) where we can insert values into strings using the `\(...)` syntax.
 Below, we've inserted `name` into the middle of our string:

 ```swift
 let name: String = "Bob"